sourcecred/docs/docs/beta/our-platforms.md

 different people simultaneously, and is where we archive our meeting notes.
 It is not necessary to join Roam or create your own account, but you will frequently see links to Roam notes dropped into the chat as a meeting gets started.
+Roam has the ability to link docs together through topics linked within them.
+We use Roam for notes from our meetings, work sessions, and jams.

 ##### Roam and Cred

-SourceCred does not currently have a plugin or integration for Roam and no Cred is minted from Roam notes as of right now.
+SourceCred does not currently have a plugin or integration for Roam and no Cred is Minted from Roam notes as of right now.
 Eventually we will be able to flow Cred based on factors we track, like meeting attendance, who hosted, who recorded, etc; and Cred will be distributed retroactively based on data from those past meeting notes.

-##### Using the Shortcuts to Navigate

-TBD _(requires a clean up of the Roam shortcuts column)_